flutteryscrubbers/rc/README.md

 This .zshrc relies on using a font for the terminal that is compatible with the agnoster theme.
 To use this, change the `DEFAULT_USER` at the end of the file to match your username.
 Also, don't forget to customize your plugins!

-This config also works well with the custom theme Powerlevel9K.
-This can be found at: [https://github.com/bhilburn/powerlevel9k](https://github.com/bhilburn/powerlevel9k)

-A good resource for fonts is: [https://github.com/powerline/fonts](https://github.com/powerline/fonts)

 ### Fonts

 I use FiraCode for my font.